Cilantro Lime Rice

 Bowl of cilantro lime rice.

 The recipe features basmati rice, known for its long, slender grains and fluffy texture, prepared using the pilaf technique.
 This involves “toasting” the rice in oil along with sautéed onions and garlic before adding the liquid.
 It’s a quick extra step that infuses the rice with a rich, nutty flavor.
-This cilantro lime rice goes well with tequila lime chicken, grilled jerk chicken, blackened tilapiabeef enchiladas, or butter chicken, to name just a few.
+This cilantro lime rice goes well with tequila lime chicken, grilled jerk chicken, blackened tilapiabeef enchiladas, or butter chicken, to name just a few options.

 “I have searched long and hard for a Chipotle rice recipe and this by far is the absolute best.
 My kids are so excited!”